ISIS TS1 Neutron Target, Reflector and Moderator

 ISIS TS1 Reflector

-The High Power Targets Group also contributed to the redesign of the neutron reflector; a large piece of beryllium which surrounds the target and moderators.
 The original ISIS reflector consisted of beryllium rods in a tank of water.
 The TS1 Project design uses solid beryllium blocks instead; these give better neutron output but are more difficult to keep cool.

 We designed a system of water-filled aluminium cooling modules to be bolted to the outside of the reflector blocks and carried out thermal simulations to prove the design was feasible.